Divyenndu

-Divyendu Sharma (born 19 June 1983) is an Indian actor and model best known for his roles of Nishant aka Liquid in Pyar Ka Punchnama, Narayan Sharma in Toilet: Ek Prem Katha, Sundar Tripathi in the film Batti Gul Meter Chalu and Munna Bhaiya in Amazon Prime Video series Mirzapur.
+Divyendu Sharma (born 19 June 1983), known mononymously as Divyenndu, is an Indian actor who works primarily in Hindi films and series.
+He had his break-out role in the comedy Pyaar Ka Punchnama (2011), winning the Screen Award for Best Male Debut, after which he played supporting roles in the films Chashme Baddoor (2013) and Toilet: Ek Prem Katha (2017).
+He gained further attention for his roles in streaming ventures such as the drama series Mirzapur (2018–2020) and the miniseries The Railway Men (2023).

-Personal life
+Early and personal life

-Divyenndu was born on 19 June 1983 in Delhi.
+Divyenndu was born on 19 June 1983 in Delhi, India.
 He is a graduate in political science from Delhi University's Kirori Mal College.
 He has three years of theatre experience in Delhi after which he pursued a two-year diploma in acting from FTII, Pune.
 He was previously seen in a number of ads for brands like Virgin Mobile, Birla Sun Life and Fidelity Mutual Funds.
 He is married to Akanksha Sharma.

 In 2019, Divyenndu dropped his surname citing numerology and his belief that, in a country like India, it's important to remove the many caste divisions.
 His official documents, however, use his full name.

 Career

+2007–2017: Early struggle and progress

-He first appeared in a sight role in Madhuri Dixit's comeback movie after Aaja Nachle.
-His debut Bollywood movie was Pyar Ka Punchnama, where he played a character called Liquid.
-For his role in the film, he won the Screen Award for Most Promising Newcomer – Male.
-He also played the role of the poet Omi in David Dhawan's remake of Chashme Baddoor.
+He first appeared in a minor role of a goon in Aaja Nachle (2007).
+He struggled to get work for the next three years.
+His first major role came in comedy Pyaar Ka Punchnama (2011), where he played a supporting character called Liquid.
+The film was a sleeper hit and launched his career.
+The film won him the Screen Award for Most Promising Newcomer – Male.
+In 2013, Divyendu played the role of the poet Omi in David Dhawan's remake of Chashme Baddoor, another success.

+In 2014, he had a supporting role next to Anupam Kher in the satire film Ekkees Toppon Ki Salaami, which got favourable reviews.
+In 2015, Divyendu starred in his first lead role in the romantic comedy Dilliwali Zaalim Girlfriend, opposite Prachi Mishra.
+Both of these films were inconsequential to his career.

+In 2017, Divyendu gained attention for playing a supporting character named Naru in Toilet: Ek Prem Katha.
+It starred Akshay Kumar and was one of the biggest hits of the year.
+In the same year, he appeared in the apocalyptic comedy 2016 The End.